 Students registering for this module will need to have proficiency in the target language at level B1/B2, as the module is taught partly in the target language

 OverviewAmong the capital cities of Europe, Paris has a particularly rich and exciting history.
 It played, for example, a key role during the revolution of 1789 and subsequent political upheavals in the course of the 19th century.
-This module follows on from FR593 'Paris: Myth and Reality I' (which is NOT a prerequisite for FR594).
-It explores the different and evolving representations of Paris of the 20th century in the context of modernity and postmodernity.
-Although the main focus of the course will be literary, including poetry and fiction, there will also be examination of the changing landscape of the capital as mediated through film.
+This module explores the different and evolving representations of Paris of the 20th century in the context of modernity and postmodernity.
+Although the main focus of the course will be literary, including poetry and fiction, there will also be examination of the changing landscape of the capital as mediated through film and in visual art (Cubist paintings of Paris).
+Thematic focuses of the module include: immigrant experience in Paris; young protagonists' quest for identity in Paris; social and urban change.

 This module appears in: